Chittaranjan

 Chittaranjan is a census town in the Salanpur CD block in the Asansol Sadar subdivision of Paschim Bardhaman district in the state of West Bengal, India.
-It is popularly known for the Chittaranjan Locomotive Works.
+The Chittaranjan Locomotive Works are situated there.

-It was recently featured in BBC's The Great Indian Railway Journey (Lucknow to Kolkata) for its extraordinary management of CLW (Chittaranjan Locomotive Works) and the City Chittaranjan which makes it the first city in entire region to be featured in World Forum.
+The town of Chittaranjan was featured in the final episode of BBC's The Great Indian Railway Journeys, which aired on 10 April 2018.
+The episode highlighted the management of Chittaranjan Locomotive Works (CLW) and the significance of this town.

 History

-Before the town's development, the area was heavily forested and infested with plunderers and marauders.
+Before the town's development, the area was heavily forested.
 The discovery of coal led to its industrialization, which resulted in clearing most of the forests.

 Geography

 Chittaranjan is located at 23.87°N 86.87°E. It has an average elevation of 155 metres (508 feet).

 As per the 2011 census, 83.33% of the population of Asansol Sadar subdivision was urban and 16.67% was rural.
 In 2015, the municipal areas of Kulti, Raniganj and Jamuria were included within the jurisdiction of Asansol Municipal Corporation.
 Asansol Sadar subdivision has 26 (+1 partly) Census Towns. (partly presented in the map alongside; all places marked on the map are linked in the full-screen map).